miooor/TowerDefense/README.md

 Trying to tick the box but it doesnt work ?

 Check
+1. Free version doesnt work in first 2 months of league
-1. You have correct system date
+2. You have correct system date
-2. Not running https sniffers (wireshark, fiddler, some AV).
+3. Not running https sniffers (wireshark, fiddler, some AV).
 I am using KIS and its fine here
-3. ExileAPI Loader.exe is not blocked in firewall
+4. ExileAPI Loader.exe is not blocked in firewall
-4. Running Windows 10
+5. Running Windows 10

 Kicked for performing too many actions ?